 Plan Description.
-For Clinton Community School District (the "District"), the other post-employment benefit liability consists of several interdependent pieces arising from the rules of the plan.
+Clinton Community School District (the "District"), provides an other post-employment benefit that consists of several interdependent pieces arising from the rules of the plan.
 The amounts paid by the District for continued health care for all classifications that are entitled to a benefit are briefly outlined below.